tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Appraisal and coping

 Model described above operates in thinking processes environment, surrounded mainly by appraisal and coping processes.
-We classify two types of appraisal processes mentioned above: nonconscious (quick, low level) and conscious (slower, high level) appraisals.
+We classify two types of appraisal processes mentioned above: non-conscious (quick, low level) and conscious (slower, high level) appraisals.

-###Nonconscious appraisals
+###Non-Conscious appraisals

-Nonconscious appraisals are associated with instinctive reactions layer of model of six, are actually performed in spinal cord, hypothalamus and amygdala and has innate nature formed during evolution.
-We used Tomkins theory of affects as base for nonconscious emotional reactions [primer_affect_psychology].
+Non-Conscious appraisals are associated with instinctive reactions layer of model of six, are actually performed in spinal cord, hypothalamus and amygdala and has innate nature formed during evolution.
+We used Tomkins theory of affects as base for non-conscious emotional reactions [primer_affect_psychology].
 Main criteria used for evaluation is activity level of CNS that could be steady, increasing, decreasing.
 Thus appraisal is described as following:

 1. Quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.
 1. Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**.
 It worth to note that the higher distress CNS activity the easier is switch to anger.
 We could interpret this as following: the longer the person is in distress state the easier he/she could be switched to anger state.